henriksommerfeld/blog-hugo/content/article/2020-04-17-greener-grass/index.md

 title: The Grass is Greener on the Other Side
 url: /the-grass-is-greener-on-the-other-side
 date: 2020-05-03T10:02:21+02:00
 summary: Approaching 40 years old and two years since I changed direction as a software developer, I conclude that the grass really is greener on the other side.
 Perhaps I should have jumped earlier.
+Git hooks are better than deployment weekends!
 description: Approaching 40 years old and two years since I changed direction as a software developer, I conclude that the grass really is greener on the other side.
 Perhaps I should have jumped earlier.
+Git hooks are better than deployment weekends!
-tags: []
+tags: [Career]
 categories: [Thoughts]
 ogimage: green-grass_16-9.jpg
 draft: false